 Most email protection tools sit on the gateway and monitor email coming into the network for known malicious attachments, URL links and other malware.
-Some use blacklist/whitelists to segregate email, but most use algorithms to parse for known malware signatures.
-Still others are looking for patterns to identify zero-day threats.
+Some use blacklists/whitelists to segregate email, but most use algorithms to parse for known malware signatures.
+Still, others are looking for patterns to identify zero-day threats.

 Email protection tools have been available for more than 20 years now, and some, like Secure Email Gateways, are becoming commoditized as the push for vendor consolidation and cost savings pushes vendors to provide more value.

 In the past, most email protection tools were deployed on-premises, meaning the company installed its own appliances and maintained them themselves.
 Nowadays, more and more companies are moving to cloud-based solutions that are much easier to deploy and maintain.

 Some companies will provide managed services and the customer simply has to point their email gateway to the service to begin filtering email.
 Cloud-based products have made products designed for high-end enterprises available to mid-sized companies and they have been moving to these cloud services for a number of years.

 There is no reason to go without email protection tools these days as they are often bundled in with other services like Microsoft does with Defender o365.
 Bundles are also available from Google and other providers.
 They are becoming more popular as customers see significant cost reductions and have fewer vendors to maintain.

 Still, most email protection tools available in bundles can’t protect against things like zero-day and other emerging threats that haven’t been identified yet.
 In this case, it is best to spend money on solutions that have high-quality intelligence feeds that identify emerging threats before they can cause problems.